dippedincode/old-CV/README.md

 *Technical Project Manager*

 ## Interests
 - **Sport**: I play football, squash and table tennis, and I am a keen follower of football, cricket and a few other sports.
-While I support a very successful club from my home city of Manchester and I give the Premier League most of my attention I also take an avid interest in lower levels of football in England and also in Spain's La Liga.
-Researching and collecting classic football shirts is another passion of mine and I enjoy the aspects of style and culture that feature in this hobby.
+I support a very successful club from my home city of Manchester and I give the Premier League most of my attention, but I am also very interested in lower levels of football in England and in Spain's La Liga.
+Researching and collecting classic football shirts is another passion of mine and I enjoy the design elements and nostalgic references that feature in this hobby.

 - **Music**: I enjoy attending music concerts and following both established and new artists online.